primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 * **Tally Field** - Type in the number you need for each tally.
 The total is automatically calculated based on the tally fields and is not editable in itself.

-Note that some of the fields are required.
-Required fields can be identified by the asterisk next to the field name.
-If you forget to fill out those fields, the system will return an error message when you try to save the case, and you will not be able to save the rest of your data until you have completed them.
+You may be required to complete certain fields.
+Required fields can be identified by the star next to the field name.
+You will receive an error if you try to save the Case before filling out those fields.
 Red error alerts will appear on the corresponding forms in the Form Navigation Menu to further help you identify the required fields.

 ![](/img/v2/case-error-1.png)

 ![](/img/v2/case-error-2.png)

 If you enter a field incorrectly, the system will return a similar series of error messages and alerts when you try to save the case.
-In the example below, a negative age and a “Date of Birth” in the future causes errors until you fix those fields.
+In the example below, a negative age and a “Date of Birth” in the future causes errors until those fields are fixed.

 ![](/img/v2/case-error-age.png)